 With reduced jump height and better side-stepping, there was a stronger emphasis on movement and control.
 You weren’t going to successfully pull off combos by mashing buttons.
 You had to be proficient to pull off and land combos.

 The second outing in Sega’s franchise, Virtua Fighter 2 focused on fast, realistic, 3D action.
 Not only did Virtua Fighter 2 make the leap from 30 to 60fps, but it also included 3d texture mapping which gave it a huge visual enhancement over its predecessor.

 Sadly VF2 only added 2 new names to the roster, luckily they ended up being fan favorites, and since all the other characters received a major overhaul in both move sets and visuals, fans of the series didn’t seem to mind.

 Virtua Fighter 2 was loved by all.
-Rarely scoring lower than a 9/10 on any review and noted as one of the best arcade games of all times on many lists.
+Rarely scoring lower than a 9/10 on any review and is noted as one of the best arcade games of all time on many lists.

 Considering the game’s success and high praise it’s a shame the franchise has lost popularity.
 Every few years they bang out a new one that continues to impress even with the fading fan base.

 When you talk about popular fighting franchises, the conversation always ends up about Street Fighter or Mortal Kombat.
 When the first MK came out they relied on realistic graphics and shock value.
 The controls were ok but really just enough to get by.